thygesteffensen/thygesteffensen.github.io/_posts/2021-02-22-Power Automate Mock-Up first release.md

 ## Create the unit test

 ### Set up
-Everything have been set up, and we're ready to write our first test.
-The test is strucutred in the AAA (Arrange, Act, Assert) pattern, we will start with the following:
+Everything has been set up, and we're ready to write our first test.
+The test is structured in the AAA (Arrange, Act, Assert) pattern, we will start with the following:

 ```cs
 [Test]